Shivaji-137/Grand_3D_eventViewer/Readme.md

 The project currently focuses on functionality over aesthetics.
 You can improve the visual appeal by adding CSS styles to the Event_3D_viewer.html file.

-## Known Issues
+## Knownn Issues Solved

-The order of updating hit points might require correction for optimal visualization.
+The issues was the order of the hitpoints.
+It is solved now by using sorted hitx, hity and hitz values by hit time
 ## Contact

 Feel free to reach out to the project author for any questions or contributions.